"Love

 Of course not!
 Youd treat them both alike, wouldnt you?

-He emphasized how alike those twins are.
-So shouldnt we honor him by treating
+The Bible emphasizes how nearly identical those twins are.
+So shouldnt we treat

 them exactly that way?
-Shouldnt we give much the same attention to studying
+Shouldnt we give the same attention to studying both?

 Do we?